felixk1990/go-with-the-flow/README.md

 ##  Installation
 pip install goflow
 ##  Usage
+First you have to create your rudimentary circuit/ flow network which yu want to evolve later:
 ```
 import numpy as np
 import goflow.init_ivp as gi
 import goflow.models as gfm

-#initialize circuit+flow pattern on a simple grid, using hagen-poiseuille flow, sources/sinks at the periphery, randomize initial vessel radii
+# #initialize circuit+flow pattern
 cfp={
     'type': 'hexagonal',
     'periods': 3,